dewanwahid/mcmaster_sandwich_thesis_template/README.md

-# McMaster Sandwich Thesis Template
+# McMaster University Sandwich Thesis Template

 I modified [McMaster University's general latex thesis format](https://www.overleaf.com/latex/templates/mcmaster-thesis-example/bjccppctqwgt) for Sandwich types dissertation.
 That means, each of your chapters (except introduction and conclusion) is a published article!